 - Step 1 Verify fiber continuity to the port by following site practices.
 Refer to the "Network Reference" chapter of the Cisco ONS 15454 DWDM Reference Manual for a procedure to detect a fiber cut. - Step 2 If the cabling is good, confirm that the LED is correctly illuminated on the physical card.
 A green ACT/SBY LED indicates an active card.
-A red ACT/SBY LED indicates a failed card. - Step 3 Verify that the power read by photodiode on the port is within the expected range as projected by Cisco MetroPlanner.
-The application generates a spreadsheet of values containing this information. - Step 4 If the optical power level is within specifications, check the opwrMin threshold.
+A red ACT/SBY LED indicates a failed card. - Step 3 Verify that the power read by photodiode on the port is within the expected range as projected by Cisco TransportPlanner.
+The application generates a spreadsheet of values containing this information.

+- Step 4 If the optical power level is within specifications, check the opwrMin threshold.
 (These are listed in the "Hardware Specifications" appendix of the Cisco ONS 15454 DWDM Reference Manual.)
 Refer to the Cisco MetroPlanner DWDM Operations Guide and decide what value to use for modifying the power level: - a.
 In node view (single-shelf mode) or shelf view (multishelf mode), double-click the card to open the card view. - b.
-Display the optical thresholds by clicking the following tabs: - For the OPT-BST card, click the Provisioning > Opt.
+Display the optical thresholds by clicking the following tabs: - For the OPT-BST, OPT-AMP-C, or OPT-AMP-17-C cards, click the Provisioning > Opt.
 Ampli.
-Line > Optics Thresholds tabs. - For the OPT-PRE card, click the Provisioning > Opt.
+Line > Optics Thresholds tabs. - For the OPT-PRE, OPT-AMP-C, or OPT-AMP-17-C cards, click the Provisioning > Opt.
 Ampli.
-Line > Optics Thresholds tabs. - For the WXC card, click the Provisioning > Optical Chn > Optics Thresholds tabs. - For the AD-xC-xx.x card, click the Provisioning > Optical Chn > Optics Thresholds tabs. - For the AD-xB-xx.x card, click the Provisioning > Optical Band > Optics Thresholds tabs. - For the 32DMX or 32DMX-O card, click the Provisioning > Optical Chn > Optics Thresholds tabs. - For the 32MUX-O card, click the Provisioning > Optical Chn > Optics Thresholds tabs. - For the 32WSS card, click the Provisioning > Optical Chn: Optical Connector x > Optics Thresholds tabs. - For the OSCM or OSC-CSM cards, click the Provisioning > Optical Line > Optics Thresholds tabs. - Step 5 If the received optical power level is within specifications, refer to the Cisco MetroPlanner DWDM Operations Guide to determine the correct levels and check the opwrMin threshold.
+Line > Optics Thresholds tabs. - For the WXC card, click the Provisioning > Optical Chn > Optics Thresholds tabs. - For the AD-xC-xx.x card, click the Provisioning > Optical Chn > Optics Thresholds tabs. - For the AD-xB-xx.x card, click the Provisioning > Optical Band > Optics Thresholds tabs. - For the 32DMX, 32DMX-O, or 40DMX cards, click the Provisioning > Optical Chn > Optics Thresholds tabs. - For the 32MUX-O card, click the Provisioning > Optical Chn > Optics Thresholds tabs. - For the 32WSS card, click the Provisioning > Optical Chn: Optical Connector x > Optics Thresholds tabs. - For the OSCM or OSC-CSM cards, click the Provisioning > Optical Line > Optics Thresholds tabs. - Step 5 If the received optical power level is within specifications, refer to the Cisco MetroPlanner DWDM Operations Guide to determine the correct levels and check the opwrMin threshold.
 (These are listed in the "Hardware Specifications" appendix of the Cisco ONS 15454 DWDM Reference Manual.)
-If necessary, modify the value as required. - Step 6 If the optical power is outside of the expected range, verify that all involved optical signal sources, namely the TXP or MXP trunk port or an ITU-T line card, are in IS administrative state by clicking the correct tab: - For the MXPP_MR_2.5G card, click the Provisioning > Line > SONET (or Provisioning > Line > SDH) tabs. - For the MXP_2.5G_10E card, click the Provisioning > Line > Trunk tabs.

-- For the MXP_2.5G_10G card, click the Provisioning > Line > SONET (or Provisioning > Line > SDH) tabs. - For the MXP_MR_2.5G card, click the Provisioning > Line > SONET (or Provisioning > Line > SDH) tabs. - For the TXPP_MR_2.5G card, click the Provisioning > Line > SONET (or Provisioning > Line > SDH) tabs. - For the TXP_MR_10E card, click the Provisioning > Line > SONET (or Provisioning > Line > SDH) tabs. - For the TXP_MR_10G card, click the Provisioning > Line > SONET (or Provisioning > Line > SDH) tabs. - For the TXP_MR_2.5G card, click the Provisioning > Line > SONET (or Provisioning > Line > SDH) tabs.
+If necessary, modify the value as required. - Step 6 If the optical power is outside of the expected range, verify that all involved optical signal sources, namely the TXP or MXP trunk port or an ITU-T line card, are in IS or Unlocked administrative state by clicking the correct tab: - For the MXPP_MR_2.5G card, click the Provisioning > Line > SONET (or Provisioning > Line > SDH) tabs. - For the MXP_2.5G_10E card, click the Provisioning > Line > Trunk tabs. - For the MXP_2.5G_10G card, click the Provisioning > Line > SONET (or Provisioning > Line > SDH) tabs. - For the MXP_MR_2.5G card, click the Provisioning > Line > SONET (or Provisioning > Line > SDH) tabs. - For the TXPP_MR_2.5G card, click the Provisioning > Line > SONET (or Provisioning > Line > SDH) tabs. - For the TXP_MR_10E card, click the Provisioning > Line > SONET (or Provisioning > Line > SDH) tabs. - For the TXP_MR_10G card, click the Provisioning > Line > SONET (or Provisioning > Line > SDH) tabs. - For the TXP_MR_2.5G card, click the Provisioning > Line > SONET (or Provisioning > Line > SDH) tabs.

-If it is not IS, choose IS (or Unlocked) from the administrative state drop-down list.
-This creates the IS-NR service state.
+If it is not IS or Unlocked, choose IS (or Unlocked) from the administrative state drop-down list.
+This creates the IS-NR or Unlocked, enabled service state.